top of page

 London, England

 It wasn't the first time wildlife appeared on the tracks.
-The train's engineer tooted the whistle and slowed down his train, but the beast refused to move.
+The engineer tooted his whistle and slowed the train down, but the beast refused to move.
 As the train moved in closer, he could see a giant bull moose standing defiantly in its light, staring down its fearsome, bright-eyed opponent.
-When it began tossing its antlers, the engineer understood that if it was going out, it was with a fight.
-Without time to react, he watched helplessly as the mad creature dashed toward the engine in full charge, meeting its end with its horns wedged in the train's iron.
+But with the train still rolling steadily towards it, the moose began tossing its antlers, a message that if it was going out, it was with a fight.
+Unable to stop the train, the engineer watched helplessly as the brave creature dashed toward the engine in full charge, meeting its end with its horns wedged in the train's irons.

-Henry Marriott Paget, a British artist, was one of three renowned brothers whose artistry was celebrated in the late 1800s.
-His youngest brother achieved legendary status when Sir Arthur Conan Doyle commissioned him to animate his monthly mystery story in a local magazine.
-Using his older brother as the model for the main character, the young Paget breathed life into the story of Sherlock Holmes, forever etching his name in the annals of history.
+Henry Marriott Paget, a British painter and illustrator, was one of three renowned brothers whose work was celebrated in the late 1800s and early 1900s.
+The youngest Paget brother achieved legendary status when Sir Arthur Conan Doyle commissioned him to animate his monthly mystery story in a local magazine.
+Using his older brother as the model for the main character, Sherlock Holmes, the young Paget breathed life into Doyle's work, forever etching his name and image in the annals of history.

 bottom of page